dawidwoz/git-truck/README.md

 ## [Prerequisites](#prerequisites)

-To use Git Truck, you will need to have the following programs installed:
+To use Git Truck Beta , you will need to have the following programs installed:

 - [Node.js](https://nodejs.org/en/) 16.13 or newer
 - npm 6.14 or newer